groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer/filetype/_index.md

 ```

-Mobipocket eBook (.mobi) is one of the most widely used ebook file format.
-The format is an enhancement to the old OEB (Open Ebook Format) format and was used as proprietary format for Mobipocket Reader.
+Represents a Mobipocket eBook (.mobi), which is one of the most widely used ebook file formats.
+The format is an enhancement to the old OEB (Open Ebook Format) format and was used as a proprietary format for Mobipocket Reader.
 Learn more about this file format [here][].

 [here]: https://wiki.fileformat.com/ebook/mobi